Task XV was the first broad and systematic investigation of the potential for DSM to cost-effectively support electricity networks.

 The Task identified a number of external and internal factors that may contribute to the success of network-driven DSM projects.
 Network-driven DSM projects containing the same DSM measures (such as energy efficiency, load shifting, direct load control or pricing initiatives) tend to have a common set of factors that contribute to the project’s success.
 The challenge in designing a successful network-driven DSM project is to clearly identify the success factors for each of the DSM measures included in the project and then concentrate on optimizing each of these factors.

 Based on information from the seven participating countries, it was possible to identify a number of key areas where changes could be made to increase the use of demand-side resources as alternatives to network augmentation and to provide network operational services.

 The key areas where changes could and should be made are:

-A survey of practices in Australia, France, Spain and the United States identified a range of processes for evaluating, acquiring and implementing DSM resources to provide support for electricity networks.
+A survey of practices in the seven participating countries identified a range of processes for evaluating, acquiring and implementing DSM resources to provide support for electricity networks.

 Good DSM resource acquisition processes include the following stages:

 This subtask identified three ways in which advanced metering and load control technology can be used to support electricity networks.